-With the continued emphasis from Ofsted on the need to develop students’ literacy skills beyond the English classroom, the greater proportion of marks being awarded for literacy in examinations and the knowledge that employers value good literacy in their staff, literacy has become a significant focus within the school.
-Since the introduction of ‘Public Punctuation’ last year, students are becoming more familiar with the term and also recognise that good literacy skills are not just evidenced through accurate spelling or a perfectly punctuated piece of writing but also through their spoken language skills.
+With the continued need to develop students’ literacy skills beyond the English classroom, the greater proportion of marks being awarded for literacy in examinations and the knowledge that employers value good literacy in their staff, literacy is a significant focus within the school.

 The school participates in the Accelerated Reader scheme, a reading scheme that allows students to read within a certain range and take quizzes on those books to help with fluency and confidence within reading.
 This is done within English lessons in Year 7 and 8, and in tutor time each week.
 We also have DEAL time in tutor for years 7 – 11 to help expand students’ fluency and access to tier 2 vocabulary.

 We have a range of literacy interventions that take place during tutor time each day, including Lexia, and online programme around word recognition and grammatical structures, a reading buddy programme where our younger students work with our older students, and small group reading.